Ma Yili: Career

 Ma then starred in Two City One Family (2011), which reflects the differences of a couple who come from different cities in China.
 Ma, who is of Shanghai descent, successfully portrayed the role of a Beijing young lady, and clinched the Best Actress award at the China TV Drama Awards.
 She then starred in both seasons of Puberty Hit Menopause (2013) which earned high ratings; as well as family drama Little Daddy (2013), directed by her husband Wen Zhang and which she serves as producer.

 In 2015, Ma starred in Swan Dive for Love, a series that narrates the story of a white-collar couple striving to make themselves richer amid a series of challenges.
 She won the Best Actress award at the Huading Awards for her portrayal of a determined and strong-minded career woman.
 The following year, she starred in Chinese Style Relationship, a critically acclaimed comedy-drama that depicts three Chinese couples as the navigate through life and love.
 Ma was nominated for Best Actress at the Shanghai Television Festival.

 In 2017, Ma starred in romance/family drama The First Half of My Life.
 Opposite from her usual strong characters, Ma played a struggling housewife in the series.
 The television series was a major ratings hit in China and was hotly debated on social media sites like Weibo.

 In 2018, Ma played a supporting role in the female-centric war film Goddesses in the Flames of War, reportedly receiving no wages for the film.
 She won the Best Supporting Actress award at the China Movie Channel Media Awards for her performance.
 Another film which stars in, Enter the Forbidden City won the award for Best Film.

 The same year, she starred in the mystery film Lost, Found alongside Yao Chen; a remake of the Korean film Missing; as well as crime film The Road Not Taken.

+In 2023, Ma starred in Blossoms Shanghai, adapted from Jin Yucheng's novel of the same title.